 Funds in Action

-Research offers hope whether for a cure or for an improvement in quality of life.
-Lung cancer has a devastating impact on the lives of many Australians yet it receives less than 5% of government cancer research funding.
+Research offers hope, whether for a cure or for an improvement in quality of life.
+Lung cancer is Australia’s biggest cancer killer and has a devastating impact on the lives of thousands of Australians every year, yet it receives less than 5% of dedicated government cancer research funding.

 |Award||Recipient||Research Title||Summary||Co-funding Institute|

 |2017 Shine a Light on Lung Cancer Grant in Aid: $10,000 over one year||Dr Tan Ngyen||Inhibition of RNAutophagy as a novel therapeutic strategy in lung cancer||This Grant-in Aid builds on the research from my PhD which discovered that a protein called SIDT2 is important during viral infection in order for the body to initiate an antiviral response.
 We have now discovered that SIDT2 may play an important role in the development of cancers including lung cancer.
 We have found that genetic loss of SIDT2 leads to decreased tumour burden in pre-clinical models suggesting that inhibition of SIDT2 could represent a new therapeutic strategy for patients with lung cancer.|

 |2018-2020 Shine a Light on Lung Cancer PhD Scholarship: $120,000 over three years||Jennifer Lim||Predicting platinum sensitivity in lung cancer||The majority of patients with lung cancer will receive platinum-based chemotherapy during the course of their management however only half will see benefit.
 This project aims to test four immunohistochemical markers that may select for patients who are most likely to benefit from platinum chemotherapy.
 This will improve the response rates and reduce the number of people exposed to treatment who are unlikely to benefit.||The Sydney Catalyst Translational Cancer Research Centre|